All Episodes

 I mean, Hillary Clinton isn't saying things like this.

-I think I'm guessing.
+I think, I'm guessing.

-I think what Senator Hagel's excited about is he thinks he can be the lone Republican here to get out in front of what's really happening and be the guy who sounded the warning bells, but he's wrong about it.
+I think what Senator Hegel's excited about is he thinks he can be the lone Republican here to get out in front of what's really happening and be the guy who sounded the warning bells, but he's wrong about it.

-And then he also said this, we don't have this on tape, but he said, I think our involvement there has destabilized the Maple East, the Middle East, and the longer that we stay there.
+And then he also said this, we don't have this on tape, but he said, I think our involvement there has destabilized the Mabel East, the Middle East, and the longer that we stay there, I think the further destabilization will occur.

 This is the most ludicrous argument of all.

-For one thing, the Middle East was churning out people committed to killing Americans before the war to uh liberate Iraq.
+For one thing, the Middle East was churning out people committed to killing Americans before the war to liberate Iraq.

-Uh Middle East was not a source of stabilization before the war to liberate Iraq.
+Middle East was not a source of stabilization before the war to liberate Iraq.

 How can you possibly say the Middle East was stable?